arjan-hada/Machine-Learning-Engineer-Nanodegree/P1-Predicting-Boston-Housing-Prices/README.md

 - [scikit-learn](http://scikit-learn.org/stable/)
 - [matplotlib](http://matplotlib.org/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)
+We will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

+We recommend installing [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-### Starting the Project
+### Code

 This project contains three files:

-- `boston_housing.ipynb`: This is the main file documenting the project.
+- `P1-Predicting-Boston-Housing-Prices.ipynb`: This is the main file documenting the project.
 - `housing.csv`: The project dataset.
-You'll load this data in the notebook.
+We'll load this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
 Do not modify.

 The project is documented in the `P1-Predicting-Boston-Housing-Prices.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file.
+We will also use the `visuals.py`Python file and the `housing.csv` dataset file.

 ### Run

-In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `P1-Predicting-Boston-Housing-Prices/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook P1-Predicting-Boston-Housing-Prices.ipynb